crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 image: /images/async.webp
 ---

-After a decade as an ML engineer/scientist immersed in Python's async ecosystem, returning to Ruby felt like stepping back in time.
-Where was the async revolution?
-Why was everyone still using threads for everything?
-SolidQueue, Sidekiq, GoodJob -- all thread-based.
-Even newer solutions defaulted to the same concurrency model.

-Coming from Python, where the entire community had reorganized around `asyncio`, this seemed bizarre.
-FastAPI replaced Flask.
-Every library spawned an async twin.
-The transformation was total and necessary.
+I spent a decade in Python's async ecosystem.
+When I came back to Ruby, I couldn't find the async revolution.
+SolidQueue, Sidekiq, GoodJob — all thread-based.
+Where Python had reorganized its entire world around `asyncio`, Ruby seemed stuck.

-Then, building [RubyLLM][] and [Chat with Work][], I noticed that _LLM communication is async Ruby's killer app_.
-The unique demands of streaming AI responses -- long-lived connections, token-by-token delivery, thousands of concurrent conversations -- expose exactly why async matters.
+Then I started building [RubyLLM][] and [Chat with Work][], and it clicked.
+LLM communication is async Ruby's killer app.
+Long-lived connections, token-by-token streaming, thousands of concurrent conversations — exactly where threads fall apart.

-Here's the exciting bit: once I understood Ruby's approach to async, I realized it's actually *superior* to Python's.
-While Python forced everyone to rewrite their entire stack, Ruby quietly built something better.
+Here's the thing: Ruby's approach to async is actually *superior* to Python's.
+Python forced everyone to rewrite their entire stack.
+Ruby didn't.
 Your existing code just works.
 No syntax changes.
 No library migrations.
 Just better performance when you need it.

-The async ecosystem that [Samuel Williams][] and others have been building for years suddenly makes perfect sense.
+[Samuel Williams][] and the [async][] community have been building this for years.
 We just needed the right use case to see it.

 ## Threads don't work well for LLM streaming in Ruby